+II.
 GENERAL

 1. The Law of the Republic of Azerbaijan on Political Parties is a relatively clear and straightforward piece of legislation.
 It provides for certain principles which should govern the establishment and functioning of political parties, for the rights and duties of political parties and of the state towards political parties, and for the suppression of particular parties in particular circumstances.
-While I have some concerns, in general the law seems to be an appropriate one.
-I set out some detailed observations below.
+While there are some concerns, in general the law seems to be an appropriate one.

+III.
 DETAILED OBSERVATIONS